kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 links to other providers’ single-sourced content.
 This simplifies version management and reduces the work required to maintain content.

-This KEP defines a policy on documentation content, so that authors can judge what is appropriate to propose and so that PR approvers can make consistent, fair decisions during the review process.
+This KEP defines how to handle third-party and dual-sourced content in documentation, so that authors can judge what is appropriate to propose and so that PR approvers can make consistent, fair decisions during the review process.